 The administration of an NSAID may cause a dose dependent reduction in prostaglandin formation and precipitate renal failure.
 Patients at greatest risk of this reaction are those with impaired renal function, cardiac impairment, liver dysfunction, those taking diuretics or recovering from major surgery, and the elderly.
 The importance of prostaglandins in maintaining renal blood flow should be taken into account in these patients.

-Renal function should be monitored in these patients (see also section 4.3).
+Renal function should be monitored in these patients.